Skip to content

 Account infoEmail, username, social login data

-Usage dataAnonymized analytics, feature usage
+Usage dataAnonymized analytics, feature usage patterns

 Payment infoProcessed through third-party vendors

-Voice dataProcessed locally, not stored or transmitted
+Voice dataProcessed locally, never stored or transmitted

-One thing worth noting: if you upload custom sounds to their Community Content Hub, you grant Voicemod a perpetual, royalty-free license to use that content.
+If you upload custom sounds to their Community Content Hub, you grant Voicemod a perpetual, royalty-free license to use that content.
 Don’t upload anything you aren’t comfortable sharing permanently.

 #Voicemod vs. Free Alternatives